Utror

-Utror, also spelt Atror, is a valley located in the Swat District of Khyber Pakhtunkhwa, Pakistan.
-It is surrounded by snow clad mountains, green pastures and waterfalls.
+Utror, also spelt Atror, is a valley and a union council of the Behrain Tehsil, located in upper Swat region of Khyber Pakhtunkhwa, Pakistan.
+It is surrounded by snow-clad mountains, green pastures and waterfalls.
 The area of the valley is about 47400 ha.
 Utror is 16 km away from Kalam Valley and 116 km from Saidu Sharif.
+The population of the region is around 20,000.